1.4 Stories of pursuing radical creativity

 You’ll get a view of some Aalto University endeavors, where radical creativity is sought for.

-What can we learn from some real-lifes stories of creative work?
+What can we learn from real-lifes stories of creative work?

-In this chapter, we introduce a few research projects at Aalto University that illustrate some of the methods and mindsets we’ve discussed so far — the tools that can help reach radically creative outcomes.
-New ideas and creativity are at the core of universities, and researchers is fundamentally a creative endeavour.
-Given the importance of creativity throughout modern society, it’s worth considering what we can learn from university practices.
+In this sub-chapter, we introduce a few research projects at Aalto University that illustrate some of the methods and mindsets we’ve discussed so far — the tools that can help reach radically creative outcomes.
+New ideas and creativity are at the core of universities, and research is fundamentally a creative endeavour.
+Given the importance of creativity throughout society, it’s worth considering what we can learn from university practices.

 Some of the projects in this sub-chapter are still underway, while others have already produced results with varying levels and types of creativity.
 But all of them aim high, and to reach those goals they bring together personal and organizational elements that enable radical creativity.

 Creative individuals are often intrinsically rather than extrinsically motivated, meaning that they are motivated by the work itself rather than a potential reward (Gilson & Madjar, 2011).
-They are also likely to show perseverance in their work, pushing on with a creative endeavor in the face of challenges or obstacles (Eloranta, V. et al. 2024).
+They are also likely to show perseverance in their work, pushing on with a creative endeavor in the face of challenges or obstacles (Eloranta et al., 2024).

-An organizational factor known to enable radical creativity is multidisciplinarity (Eloranta, V. et al. 2024)).
-Like many universities, Aalto is working hard to create multidisciplinary settings: projects, meetings, or even spaces that encourage people from different domains to meet and interact.
+An organizational factor known to enable radical creativity is multidisciplinarity (Eloranta et al, 2024).
+Like many universities, Aalto is working hard to create multidisciplinary settings: projects, meetings, or spaces that encourage people from different domains to meet and interact.
 Major creative outcomes almost always come from working in a team that spans disciplines or brings together knowledge from very different organizations (ibid).

 Quiz